rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **mutation_probability** (float) : the mutation probability to use.

 #### update_ecozone_event
-(*Version 4.0*) Update all of the cells matching the original ecozone to the new ecozone.
+(*Version 4.0*) Update all the cells matching the original ecozone to the new ecozone.

 ```YAML
 events: